tylertitsworth/5th-age-srd/Magic-Items/Magic-Items.md

 ### Champion

+#### Cloak of Bilocation

+_Recharge 16+:_ For the rest of the battle, or until you’re taken out, there are two of you – or one, in two places at once.
+You don’t get any extra actions, but you can divide your actions between your two copies as you wish.
+Everything’s shared between the two – damage and conditions apply to both of you.
+You can engage multiple foes, but take a -4 penalty to any opportunity attacks you make beyond the first each round.
+You can even both engage the same enemy for the purposes of powers like sneak attack.

+When the battle ends, pick which you stays, and which one vanishes.

+The epic version of this cloak gives you an extra standard action in the turn you activate the cloak.

+**Quirk:** You argue with yourself.
+And lose.

+---

 #### Cloak of Escape

 _Recharge 11+:_ The wearer seems to almost vanish in the billowing black folds of this overlarge garment.
 When included in the list of targets for an attack that strikes multiple targets, if there is at least one nearby ally who is a valid target for that spell but is not already targeted by it, you may use the cloak of escape to force the attacker to choose another target instead of you.
 For example, if an enemy casts a spell that targets two nearby creatures, and there are two other player characters nearby, you may use the cloak to ensure the spell attacks the two of them instead of you.